 After your horse has had its spring fecal test, check this chart to see what treatment & testing strategy to follow:

-This chart only applies to “healthy” horses > 2 years of age.
+This chart (click on link at top of page) only applies to “healthy” horses > 2 years of age.
 Younger horses should be treated as heavy shedders.
 Remember:The goal is to decrease shedding of parasite eggs in the environment, not achieve an FEC of 0 epg.

 38 East West Rd East Dummerston, VT 05346